 Why Are Your Transaction Fees High?

-Many Ethereum users are surprised by how expensive some transactions can be.
-Here’s a breakdown of the key reasons your gas fees might be higher than expected:
+Many Ethereum users are caught off guard by how expensive some transactions can be.
+Here’s a breakdown of the key reasons your gas fees might be higher than expected.

 - Lack of Gas Optimization: Without tools like gas estimators, transaction batching, or platform-specific discounts, you’re likely missing opportunities to reduce fees.
 Even timing your transaction better could result in significant savings.